 Feeling Way More Stressed Out?
 You're Not Alone

-In the first time in 10 years, Americans report feeling more stress, according to a survey released Wednesday by the American Psychological Association.
+Americans say they're feeling more stress, according to a survey released Wednesday by the American Psychological Association.

 Americans rated their stress higher in January compared to last August, increasing from 4.8 to 5.1 on a 10-point scale.
+That's the first significant increase in the 10 years that the association has been doing these polls.

 What's more, 57 percent of people polled in January said they were stressed about the current political climate; 66 percent were stressed about the future of our nation; and 49 percent were stressed about the outcome of the presidential election.

-When the organization asked about the election in their annual poll last August, 52 percent of Americans said the presidential election was a very or somewhat significant source of stress.
-That inspired the Stress in America team to put together a follow-up survey, which was administered online in January to 1,109 adults aged 18 or older.
+When the organization asked about the election in its annual poll last August, 52 percent of Americans said the presidential election was a very or somewhat significant source of stress.
+That inspired the Stress in America team to put together a follow-up survey, which was administered online in January to 1,109 adults ages 18 or older.

-In the January survey, both Republicans and Democrats said they are stressed about the nation's future – at 59 and 76 percent, respectively.
-People also said that worries about acts of terrorism, police violence towards minorities and general personal safety also are increasing.
+In the January survey, both Republicans and Democrats said they are stressed about the nation's future — at 59 and 76 percent, respectively.
+People also said that worries about acts of terrorism, police violence toward minorities and general personal safety also are increasing.
 The number of people stressed about personal safety increased from 29 percent to 34 percent from August to January, the highest percentage since the survey was first conducted in 2008.

 People in rural areas reported less stress, with just 33 percent saying they were very or somewhat stressed about the political changes.
 Forty-five percent of suburbanites reported stress, as did 62 percent of city dwellers.